 Then, get the whole family involved in after-meal cleanup.
 Assign each person a task, like clearing the table, washing or drying.
 At the same time, listen to music together, share details of your day and make plans for tomorrow.

 It may sound corny, but the job will be quick and nearly painless.
 Even better?
 You save a few trees and spend less “paper” on paper.

 11. Electric can openers

 Electric can openers may be necessary if you suffer from arthritis or another dexterity-limiting condition.
 But for most people, they’re conveniences that become very inconvenient when the power goes out.

 Free up some valuable countertop space and save money, too.
 Skip the electric models and buy a well-made manual opener.

-Although I’m a fan of vintage Swing-A-Way openers, OXO Good Grips makes a reliable, easy-to-use product.
+Although I’m a fan of vintage Swing-A-Way openers, Oxo makes a similar version that’s a reliable, easy-to-use product.

 12. Expensive wedding dresses

 Few events in life spark emotional spending the way a wedding can, but it’s important to realize the day is about the shared experience, not the price of the dress.